 The crux of the issue with sleeping bags is that just about every backpacker wants to cut weight and save money.
 Warmer sleeping bags are heavier and more expensive, not to mention bulkier, so it's always a tough calculation on which temperature rating to choose.

-Here's our best take: unless you really know what you are doing, don't cut it close.
+That said, unless you really know what you are doing, don't cut it close.
 When choosing a bag, we look at the forecast and take the lowest expected temperature at night, then subtract 10 degrees to be safe.
 For example, in the Cascades of Washington State and the Colorado Rockies, two places where we frequently backpack, it's fairly common for the temperature to dip down to around freezing at night.
-Accordingly, a bag like the REI Co-op Magma 10 and its 22°F EN Comfort rating should be perfect.
+Accordingly, a bag like the REI Co-op Magma 15 and its 28°F EN Comfort rating (16 °F Lower Limit) should be perfect.
 If the temperature dips unexpectedly, which happens frequently in the backcountry, we should be all good.
 And the extra 10 degrees shouldn't make us feel too hot, plus it's easy to unzip the bag at the top or shed a layer.
 That's a much easier scenario to deal with than shivering through the night and waking up cold and tired.